Om-Fulsundar/cybergrowth.log/Writeups/THM/MR.ROBOT.md

-I checked all the functionailties here.. discovered many things but found something in appearance section.. we can edit various php files and execute them.
+I checked all the functionalities here.. discovered many things but found something in appearance section.. we can edit various php files and execute them.

 Time for RCE shell.